 - Harbour Works Licence issued by Orkney Islands Council (OIC).

 A developer wishing to deploy a device at the test site must provide an outline of the proposed project.
-Developers are also requested to provide a Project-specific Environmental Monitoring Programme or Project-specific Navigational Risk Assessment (addendum to site-wide NRA).
+Developers are also requested to provide a Project-specific Environmental Monitoring Programme and a Project-specific Navigational Risk Assessment (addendum to site-wide NRA).
 These documents must also identify any potential device-specific environmental or navigational risks, as well as any proposed mitigation measures or risk controls.
 EMEC is also required to give OIC at least 21 days’ notice of each new developer wishing to install at its scale sites.

 Site selection surveys and environmental studies were carried out in 2009-10.
 Construction of the EMEC Shapinsay Sound scale tidal test site was completed in 2011 and EMEC welcomed their first client on site shortly afterwards.
-The EMEC holds a valid consent for the installation of an additional set of foundations which gives the potential for two serviced berths to become available in future.
+EMEC holds a valid consent for the installation of an additional set of foundations which gives the potential for two serviced berths to become available in future.
 The following is a list of EMEC clients who have deployed devices at the Shapinsay Sound site:

 - Flumill - Installed 2011, Decommissioned 2012